AgitoReiKen/ue-restyle/README.md

 ```
 git clone --single-branch --branch v5_1 ttps://github.com/agitoreiken/ue-restyle ./Plugins/Restyle
 ```
+It will install the plugin into project's Plugin directory.

+3. Regenerate & Recompile project and you've got it

 ## [=](#toc) Motivation <a name="motivation"></a>
 I did really want to see new design for blueprints in ue-5, but that didn't happen.